Time Moves Slow and Running Away: Background and release

-The track debuted on Zane Lowe's Beats 1 radio show on May 17, 2016 and released digitally the same day.
+The track debuted on Zane Lowe's Beats 1 radio show on May 17, 2016, and released digitally the same day.
 The band announced their new album the same day.
 The track was also released as a promotional single.
 The track was reviewed positively in reviews of the album.

-Since its release, the track has been performed live only a number of times.
+Since its release, the track has been performed live infrequently.

 "Running Away"

 In June 2021, the track "Running Away", a beat heavily incorporating a looped sample of "Times Move Slow" went viral on TikTok as part of the Adult Swim trend.
 The track and trend was created by musician and TikTok creator VANO 3000 in late May, in tribute to the distinct bumpers on the American late night programming block Adult Swim.
 "Running Away" has been called nostalgic and "dream like".
 In regard to the composition, VANO took an instrumental from the original track 'adjusted the EQ and pitch and added filters to the sample' before adding in the lyrical phrase by Samuel T. Herring.